Thanks for your interest in learning more about me and this site.

 Here are some quick facts about me:

-- Got into $10K of credit card debt while in college and in the years after graduating.
-I dug myself out by getting real with myself about my depression.
+- I got into $10K of credit card debt while in college and in the years after graduating.
+I dug myself out by getting real with myself about my depression and low self-esteem.

 - I blew $30K foolishly modifying a car because I thought it was a cool thing to do.

 - I bought too much of a house at the peak of the housing bubble and ended up selling for a loss of$25,000.
 In fact, my lender went bankrupt on the day I was to close.
 My realtor found another lender and I closed a week later.

-- Grew my net worth to over $500K by saving and investing consistently (even in down markets).
+- I grew my net worth to over $700K by saving and investing consistently (even in down markets).

 - My wife and I are planning to retire by age 50.